 a.
 Reporting and Use of Information Concerning Recipient Integrity and Performance:

-For any award under this solicitation where EPA anticipates that the total Federal share will be greater than the simplified acquisition threshold over the period of performance (see 2 CFR §200.88 Simplified Acquisition Threshold—as of January 1, 2016 the threshold is $150,000 but it is periodically adjusted;), applicants are notified:
+For any award under this solicitation where EPA anticipates that the total Federal share will be greater than the simplified acquisition threshold over the period of performance (see 2 CFR §200-as of August 19, 2020 the threshold is $250,000 but it is periodically adjusted), applicants are notified:

 i.
 That EPA, prior to making a Federal award with a total amount of Federal share greater than the simplified acquisition threshold, is required to review and consider any information about the applicant that is in the designated integrity and performance system accessible through SAM (currently FAPIIS) (see 41 U.S.C.
 2313);